apache/guacamole-manual/src/jdbc-auth.md

 the following columns:

 `connection_id`
-: The unique integer associated with each connection.
-This value is generated automatically when a new entry is inserted into the `guacamole_connection` table.
+: A unique integer for each connection, generated automatically upon creating a new entry in the `guacamole_connection` table.

 `connection_name`
-: The unique name associated with each connection.
-This value must be specified manually, and must be different from any existing connection name in the same connection group.
-References to connections in other tables use the value from `connection_id`, not `connection_name`.
+: A unique name for each connection.
+This value must be manually specified and unique within the same connection group.
+Other tables reference connections using `connection_id`, not `connection_name`.

 `protocol`
-: The protocol to use with this connection.
-This is the name of the protocol that should be sent to guacd when connecting, for example "`vnc`" or "`rdp`".
+: The protocol for the connection (e.g., "`vnc`" or "`rdp`").

 `parent_id`
 : The unique integer associated with the connection group containing this connection, or `NULL` if this connection is within the root group.

 `max_connections`
-: The maximum number of concurrent connections to allow to this connection at any one time *regardless of user*. `NULL` will use the default value specified in `guacamole.properties` and a value of `0` denotes unlimited.
+: The maximum concurrent connections allowed to this connection. `NULL` uses the default value from `guacamole.properties`, and `0` denotes unlimited.

 `max_connections_per_user`
-: The maximum number of concurrent connections to allow to this connection
+: The maximum concurrent connections to this connection allowed per user.
-  at any one time *from a single user*. `NULL` will use the default value
-  specified in `guacamole.properties` and a value of `0` denotes unlimited.
+ `NULL` uses the default defined in `guacamole.properties`, and `0` denotes unlimited.

 `proxy_hostname`
-: The hostname or IP address of the Guacamole proxy daemon (guacd) which should be used for this connection.
+: The hostname or IP address of the Guacamole proxy daemon (guacd) for this connection.
 If `NULL`, the value defined with the `guacd-hostname` property in `guacamole.properties` will be used.

 `proxy_port`
-: The TCP port number of the Guacamole proxy daemon (guacd) which should be used for this connection.
+: The TCP port number of the Guacamole proxy daemon (guacd) for this connection.
   If `NULL`, the value defined with the `guacd-port` property in `guacamole.properties` will be used.

 `proxy_encryption_method`
-: The encryption method which should be used when communicating with the Guacamole proxy daemon (guacd) for this connection.
-This can be either `NONE`, for no encryption, or `SSL`, for SSL/TLS.
-If `NULL`, the encryption method will be dictated by the `guacd-ssl` property in `guacamole.properties`.
+: The encryption method for communicating with the Guacamole proxy daemon (guacd): `NONE` for no encryption or `SSL` for SSL/TLS.
+If `NULL`, the value defined with the `guacd-ssl` property in `guacamole.properties` will be used.

 `connection_weight`
-: The weight for a connection, used for applying weighted load balancing algorithms when connections are part of a `BALANCING` group.
-This is an integer value, where values `1` or greater will weight the connection relative to other connections in that group, and values below `1` cause the connection to be disabled in the group.
-If `NULL`, the connection will be assigned a default weight of `1`.
+: The weight for a connection within a `BALANCING` group, used for weighted load balancing algorithms.
+An integer value of `1` or greater will weight the connection relative to other connections in that group, and values below `1` cause the connection to be disabled in the group.
+If `NULL`, the connection will have a default weight of  `1`.

 `failover_only`
 : Whether this connection should be used for failover situations only, also